SOS Children's Villages: History

 The Second World War resulted in many children becoming homeless and orphaned.
-Hermann Gmeiner (23 June 1919 – 26 April 1986), who himself participated in the war as an Austrian soldier, founded the first SOS Children's Village in Imst in the Austrian Federal State of Tyrol in 1949.
+Hermann Gmeiner (23 June 1919 – 26 April 1986), who himself participated in the war as an Austrian soldier, founded the first SOS Children's Village in Imst in the Austrian Federal State of Tyrol in 1949 together with Maria Hofer, Josef Jestl, Ludwig Kögel, Herbert Pfanner, and Hedwig Weingartner.
 Originally, the SOS Children's Village was established to look after the orphans of the Second World War.
-But later the organization eventually started looking after other children such as the abandoned, neglected, abused, and children in difficult economic circumstances.
+But later the organization eventually started looking after other children who had experienced abandonment, neglect, and abuse.

 In the second half of the 20th century, the organization spread all over Europe.
-In 1959, SOS Children's Village national associations were established in Italy, France, and Germany, and in the same year, the first SOS Youth Facility was founded in Innsbruck, Austria.
+In 1959, SOS Children's Villages national associations were established in Italy, France, and Germany, and in the same year, the first SOS Children's Villages Youth Facility was founded in Innsbruck, Austria.

-The first mother of a Children's village was the Austrian Maria Weber (1919–2011).
+The first caregiver for SOS Children's Villages was the Austrian Maria Weber (1919–2011).

-This first patron was the wife of a German Industrialist, Béatrice von Boch-Galhau (1914–2011).
-She financed the first SOS-children's village in Germany (Hilbringen / Saar) with her private assets and she used the political and business connections of her husband to promote the idea.
+This first patron was Béatrice von Boch-Galhau (1914–2011).
+She financed the first SOS Children's Villages programme in Germany (Hilbringen / Saar) with her private assets and she used her political and business connections to promote the idea.
 As the organization grew, the umbrella organization SOS-Kinderdorf International was established to oversee all the national associations in the world in 1960.
-In the same year, the first SOS Children's Village in South America was founded in Uruguay.
-In 1963, the organization reached Asia with the first Villages established in North Korea and India.
-Seven years later, the organization founded Villages in Africa in the Republic of Ivory Coast, Kenya, Ghana, and Sierra Leone.
-In North America, the first Village was established in 1991 in the United States.
-Today, there are now more than 570 SOS Children's Villages present in 135 countries and territories.
+In the same year, the first SOS Children's Villages organization in South America was founded in Uruguay.
+In 1963, the organization reached Asia with the first programmes established in South Korea and India.
+Seven years later, the organization founded programmes in Africa in the Republic of Ivory Coast, Kenya, Ghana, and Sierra Leone.
+In North America, the first programme was established in 1991 in the United States.
+Today, there are more than 570 SOS Children's Villages programmes present in 135 countries and territories.

-In 2006, the "Colegio Internacional SOS Hermann Gmeiner," in Santa Ana, Costa Rica, re-opened as the United World College of Costa Rica, becoming the 11th United World College and the only UWC in Latin America and the Caribbean.
-Although no longer operating under the auspices of the SOS Children's Villages, the college continues to have a relationship with the organization, including a program of full scholarships for SOS Village students, with more than 50 SOS Village students having attended and graduated from the school.
+In 2006, the "Colegio Internacional SOS Hermann Gmeiner", in Santa Ana, Costa Rica, re-opened as the United World College of Costa Rica, becoming the 11th United World College and the only UWC in Latin America and the Caribbean.
+Although no longer operating under the auspices of the SOS Children's Villages, the college continues to have a relationship with the organization, including a program of full scholarships for SOS Children's Villages students, with more than 50 SOS Children's Villages students having attended and graduated from the school.

-Hermann Gmeiner was the SOS Children's Village president until 1985 when he was succeeded by Helmut Kutin.
+Hermann Gmeiner was the SOS Children's Villages president until 1985 when he was succeeded by Helmut Kutin.
 Helmut Kutin, born in 1941 in Bolzano, Italy, who was one of the first children admitted in SOS Austria, led the organization SOS Children's Villages International for 27 years after which in 2012, he was succeeded by Siddhartha Kaul, born in 1951 in Pilani, India.